 Amazon isn’t just a marketplace — it’s an epicenter of entrepreneurship.
-Since 2018, the company has controlled more than 49% of the U.S. e-commerce market, and this result is thanks largely to the third-party sellers who found their own success on the platform.
+Since 2018, the company has controlled more than 49% of the U.S. e-commerce market, and this result is largely due to the third-party sellers who found success on the platform.
 In fact, Business Insider reports that third-party sellers now outsell Amazon itself on its own marketplace.

 This learning curve does seem overwhelming at first, but we can break things up for you.
 Use this guide as a reference to better understand every step toward becoming a successful Amazon seller.